awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClient.md

 ### `terminateProvisionedProduct(input:completion:)`

 Terminates the specified provisioned product.
 This operation does not delete any records associated with the provisioned product.
-You can check the status of this request using DescribeRecord.
+You can check the status of this request using \[DescribeRecord\].

 ``` swift
 public func terminateProvisionedProduct(input: TerminateProvisionedProductInput, completion: @escaping (ClientRuntime.SdkResult<TerminateProvisionedProductOutputResponse, TerminateProvisionedProductOutputError>) -> Void)